 Gabrielle Claiborne has been an out and active trans woman since 2010.
 Prior to her transition, she owned and operated successful businesses in the construction industry, overseeing multi-million dollar projects nationwide.
 Today, she is a highly respected trans business owner, nominated by the Atlanta Gay and Lesbian Chamber of Commerce as their 2017 Business Woman of the Year.
 In 2015, Gabrielle was honored as Atlanta’s Best Trans Activist.
 In 2018, she received Emory University's Alum of the Year Pride Award, and was chosen by the Georgia Division of the U.S. Small Business Administration as their LGBT Small Business Champion of the Year.

-Along with being a successful entrepreneur, Gabrielle is an inspiring speaker, a dynamic trainer and a recognized community leader.
+Along with being a successful entrepreneur, Gabrielle is a sought-after speaker, a dynamic trainer and a recognized community leader.
 She has served as Event Coordinator for the Atlanta Transgender Community Group and co-hosted The Elle Transit, a program promoting trans awareness on Back2Us Radio.
-Gabrielle has served on the Atlanta PRIDE Board of Directors since 2015.
+Gabrielle has served on the Atlanta PRIDE Board of Directors since 2015, and sits on the City of Atlanta's LGBTQ Advisory Board.
 She was also elected to the Executive Board at City of Light Atlanta, directed their choir, and founded and led the church’s trans support group.

 Gabrielle holds a BS in Mathematics from Emory University and pursued a Masters in Civil Engineering at Georgia Tech.
 She is the proud parent of three adult children and lives in Atlanta.